indrad3v4/Vibratonic/README.md

 Sponsoring Vibratonic fuels a self‑sustaining ecosystem where local hackers become investible founders, with transparent 20 % platform fees ensuring longevity.
 Backers gain early access to talent, brand visibility at grassroots events, and a direct hand in shaping open‑source tooling.
 [Pledge via GitHub Sponsors](https://github.com/sponsors/indrad3v4) and pick a tier that matches your vibe.

 ## Contributing & Licence
-Pull requests and issue reports are welcome—just keep the tone friendly and code readable.
+Pull requests and issue reports are welcome — just keep the tone friendly and code readable.
 This project is released under the MIT Licence.
 See `LICENSE` for details.

 Ready to build the future of vibecoding together?